Laptop Staff Training – Laptop and iPad Checkout

 New Laptops Using the Cabinets and cable safety warning

 Changes with 12 hour laptops, Labels & Power Adapters

 Using the Laptop Tracker & what it does for us

 Shutdown Procedure and why it’s so important

 - Laptop instructions

 The rule is NEVER put away a laptop until you succeed in running the shutdown procedure.
-If you do not shut it down properly and then lend it out you will potentially be giving personal information from the previous user to the next user.
+This clears all information from the previous user BEFORE the next user.

 The 3 shutdown procedures:

 - Keyboard shortcut 1: Shift + Ctrl + S .
 Press these keys all at once and the laptop should shutdown.You will see the shutdown scripts running as is turns off.
 Wait till you see it go dark.